JakubTabor/Artificial_Neural_Network/README.md

 # Artificial_Neural_Network
 # My "X" will be my "df" from 4 columns to columns "EstimatedSalary" almoust last, because last column will be my "y", so column "Exited"
-# Now I need to encode my columns "Geography and Gender", so I import "LabelEncoder" and put into my 3 firs columns from my new "df"
+# Now I need to encode my labels, so I import "LabelEncoder" and put into my [:,2] columns from my new "df"
 # And I use "fit_transform method" on them "X[:,2] = le.fit_transform(X[:,2])"
+# Then I import "ColumnTransformer" and "OneHotEncoder" and I encode my columns "Geography column", so first I prepare my "fransformer"